-- 5.8.1 Appeals (Academic) must be made only by those students who have an exceptional situation or problem which has affected their performance in a module.
-An appeal can be made only for the following reasons: - Where a student did not attend an assessment and could not submit the Mitigating Circumstances Form and supporting evidence to the Faculty before the results were published because of valid reasons; - If the students' marks were affected because of any administrative error or mistake on the part of the College; - c.
+- 5.10.1 Appeals (Academic) must be made only by those students who have an exceptional situation or problem which has affected their performance in a module.
+An appeal can be made only for the following reasons: - a.
+Where a student did not attend an assessment and could not submit the Mitigating Circumstances Form and supporting evidence to the Faculty before the results were published because of valid reasons; - b.
+If the students' marks were affected because of any administrative error or mistake on the part of the College; - c.
 If the College did not follow its academic regulations in relation to that assessment; - d.
 If the assessment procedures were unfair in some way: - e.
-If the student's performance was affected by an exceptional personal situation and for which valid supporting evidence can be produced. - 5.8.2 Appeals must be submitted within two weeks of the examination results being published and handed in to the Registry Department. - 5.8.3 Appeals on results from previous semesters will not be accepted. - 5.8.4 Students cannot question the academic judgment of the examiners. - 5.8.5 The College applies a quality assurance system which endorses moderation by a second marker, UK External Examiners and confirmed by the Examination Boards and by the University of Bedfordshire.
+If the student's performance was affected by an exceptional personal situation and for which valid supporting evidence can be produced. - 5.10.2 Appeals must be submitted within two weeks of the examination results being published and handed in to the Registry Department. - 5.10.3 Appeals on results from previous semesters will not be accepted. - 5.10.4 Students cannot appeal against academic judgement of the examiners. - 5.10.5 MUC applies a quality assurance system which includes moderation by a second marker, UK External Examiners and confirmation of results by the Examination Boards and by the University of Bedfordshire. - 5.10.6 An appeal which asks for an assessment mark or examination result to be changed or re-marked without proper academic grounds for such reconsideration will be rejected by the Appeals Committee.

-- 5.8.6 An appeal which asks for an assessment mark or examination result to be changed or re-marked without proper academic grounds for such reconsideration will be rejected by the Appeals Committee. - 5.8.7 Appeals Forms are available in the Registry Department and on MOVE and must be clearly completed (in English) along with supporting evidence. - 5.8.8 Students cannot appeal for repeated referral opportunities in a module for any reason.
-If students cannot pass an assessment after a referral, this means that their understanding of the module is weak, and they must retake the module. - 5.8.9 The outcome of the Appeals Committee will normally be made available within one to two weeks after the appeal has been submitted by the student.
-It is the responsibility of the student to find out the outcome of his/her appeal submission. - 5.8.10 Only the Appeals Committee is able to consider the outcome of student results, and its decisions are confirmed by the Board of Examiners.
-Exceptionally, if further information becomes available to support a case that has already been considered by the committee, this can be presented to the Committee along with a clear explanation of why this information was not previously available. - 5.8.11 Appeals made for the following reasons will be rejected: - a.
+- 5.10.7 Appeals Forms may be filled physically and submitted along with the evidence to the Registry Department.
+Alternatively, the form can be downloaded from MOVE and submitted along with the evidence by email to: appeals@majancollege.edu.om - 5.10.8 Students cannot appeal for repeated resit opportunities in a module for any reason.
+If a student is unable to pass an assessment after a resit, they must retake the module. - 5.10.9 The outcome of the Appeals Committee will normally be made available within one to two weeks after the appeal has been submitted by the student.
+It is the students responsibility to check the outcome of their appeal submission, with the Registry department - 5.10.10 Only the Appeals Committee is able to consider the outcome of student results, and its decisions are confirmed by the Board of Examiners.
+Exceptionally, if further information becomes available to support a case that has already been considered by the committee, this can be presented to the Committee along with a clear explanation of why this information was not previously available. - 5.10.11 Appeals made for the following reasons will be rejected: - a.
 To check/review the marks or grades awarded in an assessment; - b.
-Non-attempt of an assessment due to the student's failure to inform himself/herself about the dates of the examination/assessment. - c.
-Non-attempt of an assessment/poor performance due to lack of awareness of the college's academic regulations or misreading the results; - d.
-Requests for more than one referral opportunity in a module; - e.
-To be awarded a pass when the Examination Board has already awarded a referral or fail in a module. - f.
-To be awarded a higher grade in an assessment. - 5.8.12 An administration fee will be charged when the written appeal is submitted.
+Non-attempt of an assessment due to the student's failure for not taking note of the dates of the examination/assessment. - c.
+Non-attempt of an assessment/poor performance due to lack of awareness of the College's academic regulations or misreading the results; - d.
+Requests for more than one resit opportunity in a module; - e.
+To be awarded a pass when the Examination Board has already awarded a resit or fail in a module. - f.
+To be awarded a higher grade in an assessment. - 5.10.12 An administration fee will be charged when a written appeal is submitted.

-SECTION VI: STUDENTS
+VI: STUDENTS